 The Anglesey Coast Path cuts across the neck of the Penrhyn headland by-passing these two beaches, but coast path walkers aren't missing much.
-Backed by farmland, both beaches are mostly coarse grey sand and shingle, with seaweed-strewn sand lower down.
+Backed by farmland, both beaches have an upper shore of coarse grey sand and shingle, and a lower shore of seaweed-strewn rocks and sand.

 Porth Delysg (above) is about 400 yards wide, and bounded on the northern side by the Penrhyn Bay Holiday Park - a path from here leading onto the shore.

 Porth Dryw is about 200 yards wide and access is along the shore from either end.
 A small stream emerges onto the beach via a culvert.

 The names 'Porth Delysg' and 'Porth Dryw' translate as 'Dulse Cove' and 'Wren Cove' respectively.
 The photos were taken at mid-tide.